Coral Sister Sites 2026

 The Football Specialist

-Bwin commands a massive presence across mainland Europe but runs on the same Entain license for UK players.
+Bwin commands a massive presence across mainland Europe but is part of the wider Entain UK-facing brand family.
 It drops the horse racing focus and leans heavily into global football markets.
 It provides a slightly more serious, data-driven betting interface for serious sports traders.

 - Best For: European Football Markets